 For the orange blossom honey and wasabi sauce, mix it to personal taste.
 The goal is to taste the sweetness from the honey followed by the heat from the wasabi in a nicely balanced experience.
 All of these flavors combined with the non-greasy crispy chicken wings is an experience your taste buds will not forget.

 If wasabi and honey are not your thing and you prefer hot sauce, you can take the steps above and skip the togarashi seasoning and mix your own favorite hot wings sauce, buffalo sauce, or bbq sauce for the wings.
 You would just remove the chicken wings from the deep fryer and coat them with your favorite buffalo wing flavor.
 The secret here is the amazing crispy chicken wings no matter how you want to flavor them.
 Check out my Carolina Treet recipe and try them with some Carolina Treet BBQ sauce.Print

-The ultimate crispy chicken wings recipe is this Blue Ribbon copycat recipe.
-Flavor your wings how you like.
-Don’t miss the secret ingredient to crispy wings.
+The ultimate crispy chicken wings recipe is this Blue Ribbon Las Vegas copycat version.
+Flavor your wings how you like but don’t miss the secret ingredient to crispy wings.

 12 Chicken Wings